ARSA Mouse

 Arylsulfatase A Human Recombinant

-ARSA Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 512 amino acids (21-509) and having a molecular mass of 54.3kDa.
+Recombinant human ARSA, produced in E.coli, is a single, non-glycosylated polypeptide chain consisting of 512 amino acids (21-509) with a molecular weight of 54.3kDa.
+It is fused to a 23 amino acid His-tag at the N-terminus and purified using proprietary chromatographic methods.

 Shipped with Ice Packs